Aging & Health A to Z

 - Having problems communicating during parties or in restaurants

-Sometimes you are so unaware of your hearing loss that it is up to a family member to tell you and your healthcare professional that you’re having problems hearing.
+Sometimes you are so unaware of your hearing loss that it is up to a family member to tell you and your healthcare provider that you’re having problems hearing.

 A simple way to tell if you’re having problems is with the “whisper test.”
-Have someone stand about two feet away and whisper a letter or number combination like “ADE.”
-If you can’t hear the combination, you have some hearing loss and should undergo formal testing.
-Ringing in the ear or tinnitus often accompanies ARHL but it could be a symptom of a condition requiring medical attention so if you experience this see your doctor or an otolaryngologist (ENT) doctor for an evaluation.
+Have someone stand about two feet away and whisper a letter and number combination like “4K2.”
+If you can’t hear the combination, it indicates that you have some hearing loss and should undergo formal testing.

 Medications that May Affect Hearing

-There are more than 200 ototoxic drugs, meaning they affect hearing.
-Often, simply stopping the drug will restore the hearing, but sometimes the damage is permanent.
-The first sign of hearing problems related to a medication is usually tinnitus, or ringing in your ears.
+There are more than 200 drugs that are known as ototoxic—meaning that they affect hearing.
+Often, simply stopping an ototoxic drug will restore hearing, but sometimes the damage is permanent.
+The first sign of hearing problems related to a medication is usually tinnitus (ringing in your ears).
 You may also experience some balance problems or dizziness.
-Ototoxic medications include:

 - Certain chemotherapy drugs

-- High doses of aspirin, acetaminophen and non-steroidal anti-inflammatories
+- High doses of aspirin, acetaminophen, and non-steroidal anti-inflammatory drugs (NSAIDs)

 - Loop diuretics